TomSgrizzi/generatreex-2.0/README.md

 ```
 [S [NP [D The] [N cat]] [VP [V sat] [PP [P on] [NP [D the] [N mat]]]]]
 ```
+You can click on __Autofill__ to automatically fill in all the fields with an example.
+Click __Submit__ to see the output.

 ## Steps for Generating a Syntactic Tree

 1. **Structure Input**: Enter your syntactic structure in the provided text area using the in-line notation format.

-2. **Validation**: The application will check if your structure begins with an opening square bracket `[`.
-If not, you will receive an error prompting you to correct your input.

-3. **Bracket Balance**: The app will verify that the number of opening brackets `[` matches the number of closing brackets `]`.
-Mismatched brackets will result in an error.

-4. **Confirmation**: Once your input is validated, you will be asked to confirm if you want to represent movement lines in your syntactic tree.
+4. **Movement lines**: You will be asked to select how many movement lines you want to represent (default is 0).

-5. **Movement Lines (Optional)**: If you choose to add movement lines, you will be instructed to submit pairs of node labels that you wish to connect with movement lines.
-Each pair should be separated by a comma.
-For example: `DP1, DP2`.
+5. **Node Labels**: If you choose to add movement lines, you will have to submit pairs of node labels that you wish to connect with movement lines.
+The probes will go in the _from_ input field, and the respective goals will go in the _to_ input field, separated by a comma: `DP1, DP2`.
+For instance: if you want a line connecting `DP1 -> DP2`, and a line connecting `V -> T`, you will have to enter `DP1,V` into _from_ and `DP2,T` into _to_.

-6. **Proceed**: After submitting the node pairs, click on the "Proceed" button to generate your diagram.
+6. **Movement Directions (optional)**: In addition to the node labels you may specify what directions will take the lines both when exiting their origin node and when they enter their landing node.
+If you do not provide an equal number of directions for both output and input directions GeneraTreeX will automatically compute the standard ones.
+These are the following parameters accepted:
++ `north` ⬆️
++ `east` ➡️
++ `south` ⬇️
++ `west` ⬅️
+And they must be entered following the same pattern of the node labels.
+For instance: `DP2,T` will be paired with `north,south` if you want the line exiting DP from the upper side of the node and arriving to T from below.

-7. **Download**: Once the tree diagram is generated, you will be redirected to a page where you can download the PDF file of your syntactic tree.
+8. **Download**: Once you click __submit__ the tree diagram is displayed, and you will access the PDF file, the LaTeX code, and the PNG transparent file.

 ## Error Handling